-Keep a food diary to identify which foods and drinks make your IBS worse, and then try cutting out these foods or drinks to see if there is an improvement in your symptoms when those things are excluded.
-Eliminate them ONE AT A TIME from your diet for 10-14 days and note down whether your IBS flares up less during this period.
+You should keep a food diary to identify which foods and drinks make your IBS worse.
+Then you should try cutting out these foods or drinks to see if your symptoms improve.
+REMEMBER though that you should only eliminate things ONE AT A TIME from your diet.
+Do this for 10-14 days and note down whether you have fewer flare ups during this period.

-Physical exercise improves digestion and helps anxiety and stress.
-This need not involve going to the gym or for a run – gardening, cleaning or any physical activity will do!
+Physical exercise improves digestion and helps reduce your anxiety and stress.
+You don’t have to go to the gym or for a run.
+Gardening, cleaning or any physical activity will do!

 Relaxation techniques and self hypnosis have both been shown to be hugely helpful in relieving the symptoms of IBS.

 Treatment for IBS in Manchester

 The therapists at this south Manchester hypnotherapy clinic are the UK’s top independently rated therapists.
 They specialise in anxiety, insomnia, Irritable Bowel Syndrome and phobia treatment.

 If you are looking for hypnotherapists in south Manchester to help IBS, stress and anxiety, claustrophobia, fear of flying, emotional problems such as jealousy and insecurity, panic attacks, or low self esteem, then go to any of the independent websites which list and give reviews of hypnotherapists (for example www.freeindex.co.uk – you can also see reviews on Google) and see what others say about us.
 If you would like further information about hypnosis in Manchester, for insomnia, to stop smoking, tinnitus, self esteem and confidence, depression, for help with weight loss, to stop nail biting and other bad habits such as teeth grinding, or for any other problem, please call 07779 575 816 for a free, confidential discussion.

 Manchester Hypnotherapy – proven treatment for Irritable Bowel Syndrome